postgresql-interfaces/psqlodbc/winbuild/readme.txt

         .\BuildAll(.ps1) -V(CVersion) 10.0

-     or set the value 10.0 to Configuration.vcver attribute of the configuration file.
+     or set the value 10.0 to vcversion using ./editConfiguration.

      To see details about the use of BuildAll, type